quadram-institute-bioscience/QuaTradis/README.md

 conda activate quatradis_env

 # Install quatradis
-mamba install -c bioconda quatradis
+mamba install -c bioconda -c conda-forge quatradis

 # For now to workaround an issue with the bioconda reciepe it maybe required to install the latest pysam version as
 # sometimes an old incompatible version gets installed